Adrian Vicente Favela

 Question: What do you think it takes to be a champion in your sports?

-Answer: I'd say what makes a champion in bjj would be determination, a constant reminder everymorning of tha goals you want to achieve and do it.
-To never be afraid of losing,but to learn from your mistakes,learn new things, bjj is evolving and you have to go in it with an open mind.
+Answer: I Would say what makes a champion in BJJ would be determination, a constant reminder every morning of the goals you want to achieve and do it.
+To never be afraid of losing, but to learn from your mistakes, learn new things, BJJ is evolving and you have to go in it with an open mind

 Question: What sort of gear do you usually keep in your gym bag before hitting the gym?
 Do you have different items for specific days?

 Answer: Everyday i bring 2 pairs of fight shorts, just in case, I rip one or tear.
 I also bring a few Rash Guards, athletic tape, muscle rub (ice hot) my mouth guard, my vale tudos, bccas, creatine, and whey protein of course, not too far out of the ordinary.